Isilon/isilon_stat_browser/README.md

 ##Installation
 You can obtain the files for the stat browser by cloning this Github repository:

-`git clone git@<github-repository-url>.git`
+`git clone git@github.com/isilon/isilon_stat_browser.git`

-or by downloading the stat_key_browser zip file through the "Download ZIP" link and extracting the files.
+or by downloading the isilon_stat_browser zip file through the "Download ZIP" link and extracting the files.

 `unzip <branch-name>.zip`